-Moon tea is traditionally said to be a tansy tea made by wood witches to support women's physical and emotional health, but, you can also harness the power of moon tea out of a variety of ingredients like those in this recipe.
+Moon tea is traditionally said to support women's physical and emotional health, but, you can also harness the power of moon tea out of a variety of ingredients like those in this recipe.

 The light of the moon, especially the full moon, has been said for centuries to provide energy and charge anything intentionally placed in it's light.